YangVincent/SmartContractTester/README.md

 ## Directory
-* /report holds the source for our report.
+* /report holds the source for our report and the report.
 * /Flask holds the actual project
-* /SmartContracts holds smart contracts we tested with
+* /tests/SmartContracts holds smart contracts we tested with
-* /TestRuns holds code used for analytics and tests
+* /tests holds code used for analytics and tests